Jane Mitchell, Associate Principal Viola

-Jane Mitchell, associate principal viola, received her Bachelor of Music degree from Oberlin Conservatory and her Master of Music degree from the Yale School of Music.
+Jane Mitchell received her Bachelor of Music degree from Oberlin Conservatory and her Master of Music degree from the Yale School of Music.
 She studied with Peter Slowik and Ettore Causa.

 In May 2017, Mitchell completed a three-year fellowship with the New World Symphony in Miami Beach.
 Prior to moving to Florida, she was a member of the New Haven Symphony Orchestra for two years.